glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 ## Program Overview

-Sigmanauts gain exclusive access to the team, bringing ideas to the wider community and representing them while helping to shape Ergo going forward whether it be in any of your contributions in writing, campaigning, or shaping of the sigmanauts structure or Ergo itself.
+Sigmanauts gain exclusive access to the team, representing and bringing ideas to the wider community.
+Sigmanauts are activily helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, or shaping of the sigmanauts structure (and even Ergo itself).

 The following text is directly borrowed from the [**The Sigmanauts Programme**](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) blog post (Dec.
 2021)-
 ## Program Goals and Intent

-The Sigmanauts Programme is designed to help people participate in, and take ownership of, Ergo.
+==The Sigmanauts Programme is designed to help people participate in, and take ownership of, Ergo==.
 What can you bring to Ergo?
 What are your strengths and how can they be applied to the collective efforts of the community?
-If you are interested in becoming a contributing member of the Sigmanauts Program, there are three categories for you to consider.
+If you are interested in becoming a contributing member of the Sigmanauts Program, there are ==three categories for you to consider==.
 ### Sigmannauts are tasked with improving Ergo in THREE main areas:

 ### 1. GROWTH 📈
 #### **Help bring new people into the community**.
->- Marketing
+- Marketing
->- DevOps
+- DevOps
->- Designers
+- Designers
 >
 > What skills do you have to assist in growing the community and attracting people of diverse backgrounds and skill sets?
 Maybe you have marketing expertise and would like to contribute to the promotion of Ergo.
 Or maybe you have connections to other projects and/or communities that would be interested in what Ergo offers.
 ___________